 In practice, how did this common vocabulary come about?

-To find this "lingua franca", the Syos studio recently hosted a significant number of musicians who took part in various tests:
+To find this "lingua franca", the Syos studio recently hosted an abundance of musicians to took part in various tests:

 The gathering of descriptors

-The participant tries out mouthpieces with different geometries; he is invited to comment on his impressions and thus to issue descriptors.
+The participant tries out mouthpieces with different geometries; he is invited to comment on his impressions, and therefore issue descriptors.
 This is a method called free verbalization.

 Some 40 clarinetists came to try out mouthpieces in our studio and formulated a total of over 900 adjectives in French and English!